-The Master of Teaching curricula are designed to incorporate eligibility for initial teaching licensure in Virginia in early and elementary, or secondary education (biology, chemistry, earth science, English, history, history and social studies, mathematics or physics).
+The Master of Teaching curricula are designed to incorporate eligibility for initial teaching licensure in Virginia in early and elementary, or secondary education (biology, chemistry, earth science, English, history and social studies, mathematics or physics).

 The approved curricula include undergraduate qualifying courses as well.
 Individuals pursuing the extended program are awarded undergraduate and graduate degrees simultaneously; baccalaureate degree recipients who meet the admission criteria also may pursue the Master of Teaching degree program, including the qualifying courses.
 The combined baccalaureate and Master of Teaching program requires a minimum of 153-154 hours, at least 33 of which must be at the graduate level.

-The Master of Teaching program includes curricula that lead to endorsement in one of the following disciplines: biology, chemistry, drama, earth science, English, history/social studies, mathematics or physics.
+The Master of Teaching program includes curricula that lead to endorsement in one of the following disciplines: biology, chemistry, earth science, English, history/social studies, mathematics or physics.

 In order to enroll in the program, students must apply and be accepted to both the Extended Teacher Preparation Program and the Graduate School.
 Admission information for the Extended Teacher Preparation Program is available in this bulletin.